-3.6 The C-Group - Data Conversion Attributes
+3.6 The Data Conversion Attributes Group

 The C-Group defines the data conversion attributes of a measurement.
-This group includes a definition of how to take the raw telemetry bits and convert them to engineering units.
-This group describes the various conversions methods.
+This group includes a definition of how to take the raw TM bits and convert them to EUs.
+This group describes the various conversion methods.

 a.
 Measurement Name.
-The measurement name for each measurement.
-It is used to link the C-Group back to the measurement name in the D-Group and must match a Dx\MN-y-n data item.
+The measurement name is used to link the C-Group back to the measurement name in the D-Group and must match a D-x\MN-y-n data item.